Phenylketonuria (PKU) TestSkip to the navigation

 - If your baby has PKU, he or she will need regular blood tests to check phenylalanine levels.
 These tests may occur as often as once a week in your baby's first year and then once or twice a month throughout childhood.

-- A blood test for phenylalanine may be done if you have PKU and plan to become pregnant.
+- Blood tests for phenylalanine may be done if you have PKU and plan to become pregnant.
 If you eat too much protein, you will have high levels of phenylalanine in your blood.
 If you become pregnant, the high levels of phenylalanine could cause your baby (fetus) to have intellectual disability, even if your baby does not have PKU.
-It is important that everyone with PKU see a specialist for nutritional counseling.
-Phenylalanine levels should be below 6 mg/dL at least 3 months before you become pregnant.
-Recommended phenylalanine levels during pregnancy are 2 mg/dL to 6 mg/dL, and you should be tested at least once a week.

 - If your baby has PKU, a special low-protein diet is needed to prevent intellectual disability.
 Your baby will drink milk substitutes that do not contain phenylalanine.
 People with PKU need to stay on a low-protein diet for life to prevent problems.

 - U.S. Preventive Services Task Force (2008).
-Screening for phenylketonuria.
-Available online:
+Screening for phenylketonuria (PKU).
+Available online: http://www.uspreventiveservicestaskforce.org/uspstf/uspsspku.htm.

 - Fischbach FT, Dunning MB III, eds.
 (2009).
 Manual of Laboratory and Diagnostic Tests, 8th ed.
 Philadelphia: Lippincott Williams and Wilkins.